Laci1953/Cowgol_on_CP_M/README.md

 If the option -C is not specified, the files will be first compiled/assembled, then linked into a CP/M executable (named after the first file in the list).

-The option -M builds a memory map for the executable.
+The option -Mmapfile builds a memory map for the executable.

 The option -Lfile adds the file "libfile.lib" to the link list.